“You do what? …….. With who? …………… Why?”

 Incorporating animals into your life and work can clearly take many different forms and offer new opportunities for both you and your clients.
 While there are many important considerations, including getting the right training for your team and ensuring the wellbeing of your animal partners, the potential benefits to you and your clients are, in my opinion, well worth the investment.

-If you have any what, why, who or any others questions, that I have not answered for you here, I invite you to e-mail me at firstname.lastname@example.org or come to a workshop to find out more!
+If you have any what, why, who or any others questions, that I have not answered for you here, I invite you to e-mail me at email@example.com or sign up for one of our trainings to find out more!